Each year, the Broward County Tax Collector mails more than 500,000 property tax bills. Below, are

 discounted rate of 3.5% for the entire year’s bill.
 Once you fully enroll in this plan, you do not reapply each year, as long as

-- Submit a 2015 Installment Application by April 30, 2015 (applications available on our website or in our
+- Submit an Installment Application by April 30, (applications are available on our website or in our

 - Your estimated taxes must be more than $100 per tax bill.